Saving Message Data

-Filtered data — you can save the results of applying a View Filter to a set of messages.
+Filtered data — you can save the results of applying a view Filter to a set of messages.
 You can also save the results that display in a separate Analysis Grid viewer tab, for example, a set of messages that display in an Analysis Grid viewer tab after you have double-clicked a visualizer component in another data viewer such as the Protocol Dashboard or some Chart viewer Layout.

 Selected messages — you can save any set of messages that are currently highlighted.

 Bookmarks — you can save bookmarks that you configured in a set of trace results, but only if you save your data in the Message Analyzer native .matp format.

 Comments — you can save comments that you configured in a set of trace results, but only if you save your data in the Message Analyzer native .matp format.

 Time Shifts — you can save a Time Shift that you applied in a set of trace results, but only if you save your data in the Message Analyzer native .matp format.

 In a future release of Message Analyzer, you may be able to save more settings.